Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Conclusions

 \section{Conclusions}

 In this article, we have explored a graphene-inspired generalized Gross-Neveu model in $2+1$ dimensions.
-In the mean field level, the model shows a second order transition from semimetal to insulator.
-As detailed in Appendix \ref{appn:order}, there is instability in the point $T=0, \mu = M$.
-This instabilty gets enhanced when the theory is coupled to external magnetic field \cite{lenzMagnetizedDimensionalGrossNeveu2023}.
-When compared to its 3D counterpart of the model, the thermodynamical quantities at the mean field have different scale dependence on temperature and chemical potential but shows similar trend when normalised appropriately.
-Beyond mean field also the bound state spectra and the phase shifts follow similar pattern to the corresponding 3D version.
-While the difference lies in the extent of renormalisibility.
-It shows up in many way from having less dependence on the cutoff to having speed of sound being subluminal.
-Finally, we present finite momentum dependent phase shifts.
-Here we ellude to the difference between the existing method of using boosts from the phase shifts at rest and the full momentum dependent calculations.
-The actual difference and how it effects the fluctuation pressure etc. will be of particular importance and are delegated to the forthcoming publication.
+At the mean-field level, the model shows a second-order transition from a semimetal to an insulator with an instability at the point $T=0, \mu = M$.
+This instability gets enhanced when the theory is coupled to an external magnetic field \cite{Lenz:2023gsq}.
+When compared to the 3D counterpart of the model, the thermodynamical quantities at the mean field have a different scale dependence on temperature and chemical potential but show a similar trend when normalized appropriately.
+Beyond the mean field, the bound state spectra and the phase shifts follow a similar pattern to the corresponding 3D version.
+The difference lies in the extent of renormalizability.
+It shows up in many ways, from having less dependence on the cutoff to having the speed of sound subluminal.
+The main crux of the papers deals with the momentum dependence of the phase shifts and its implication on thermodynamics.
+Here, we presented a formula in terms of integrals for the imaginary part of the polarization loop.
+With this full momentum-dependent phase shift calculation, we see a huge discrepancy in pressure from the previously used boost assumption.
+This difference can be attributed to two critical phenomena: the existence of a non-zero phase shift in the Landau region ($s<0$) and the resurrection of the bound state for the pseudo-scalar channel above the Mott momentum.